-Pop quiz: is this flyer◊ declaring polio vaccine, water treatment, and psychology to be communist plots to destroy America a real pamphlet, or a parody of fervent 1950s "Red scare" tactics?
+Pop quiz: is this flyer◊ declaring polio vaccine, water treatment, and propaganda to be communist plots to destroy America a real pamphlet, or a parody of fervent 1950s "Red scare" tactics?
 (Answer: it's real!)

 "Satire doesn't stand a chance against reality anymore."